4-Day Garden Route Tour – Cape Town – Gqeberha/Port Elizabeth(Code: SCCD)

 This 4-day garden route tour departs daily from Cape Town via Hermanus, arguably the best land-based whale watching spot in the world, and continue to the exceptional scenic Garden Route in a relaxed manner, visiting must-see areas, ending up in Gqeberha (Port Elizabeth) the afternoon of the 4th day!
 Our small group tours create an exclusive feel in luxurious comfort.

 DAY 01.
 Cape Town – Hermanus – Swellendam – Mossel Bay (Cape Garden Route)

 DAY 02.
 Mossel Bay – Oudtshoorn – Cango Caves – Ostrich Farm.

 Travel over the scenic Outeniqua Mountains to the Little Karoo, and we visit an Ostrich Show Farm for some unique experiences.
 Here we learn about these amazing flightless birds.
 You visit the Cango caves regarded as one of South Africa’s foremost natural wonders.
 The calcite caves comprise an underground wonderland of stalactites and stalagmites.
 Afterwards; you visit Oudtshoorn, also called the “Feather capital” of the world, because we find over ninety per cent of the world’s ostrich farms here.
-Overnight at La Plume Lodge outside Oudtshoorn.
+Overnight at La Plume Boutique Guest House outside Oudtshoorn.

 DAY 03.
 Oudtshoorn – Cango Wildlife Ranch – Garden Route – Knysna